lilnguyen007/Portfolio_Project/README.md

 ### 4. Optimizing Channels and Platform
 * Expand affliate partnerships: Increase affiliate partnerships or offer higher commision to atrract influencers, enhancing brand reach and boosting AOV
-* Enhance mobile app experience: Since the highest ROI products are electronics targeting youngsters,
+* Enhance mobile app experience: Since the highest ROI products are electronics targeting youngsters, optimize the mobile interface for speed and ease of use, introduce personalized product recommendations, and integrate gamified promotions.
+This increases engagement, drives repeat purchases, and captures impulse buying behavior typical of younger demographics.